reside-ic/reside-ic.github.io/content/blog/debugging-valgrind-gdb.md

 $4 = 60.2285576
 ```

 Eventually I worked out from this (and from pulling the values into a small standalone C++ program) that we were accumulating round-off error by incrementing `uu` by `du` each time, which could be avoided if we computed `uu` as `uu0 + i * du`.
-I also added a fix to prevent us ever trying to move `ww` past the end of the iterator.
+I also added a fix to prevent us ever trying to move `w` past the end of the iterator, or to return a value of `j` greater than `n` (one of which eventually caused the `bad_alloc`).
 The fix is [here](https://github.com/mrc-ide/dust/pull/238)

 Usually with `valgrind` it's enough to see where the error occurs to find the memory issue.
 The approach here is useful when you need more information, and while awkward felt nice enough once I'd remembered how to do it.
 Hopefully next time I need to do this I'll remember this blog post exists.

+[^1]: This stage is a bit mysterious but not very interesting - I noticed the problem on a larger set of code that was doing some benchmarking with models that used `float`s for the `real_t`.
+With a crash that was reliable, I removed lines of code and calls to other packages until I had a small self-contained bit of code.
+This makes working with valgrind much easier.